 Salted biscuits are an easy and yum shortbread recipe.
-Since it does not contain eggs, it is also a vegan recipe.
+Since it does not contain eggs, it is also a vegetarian recipe.
 As a result, it tastes sweet and savoury.

 Immaterial of time & place, you need something to munch with your hot beverages.
 You must have heard coffee with cookies🍪, typically a biscuit for an ordinary person like me.

 Especially if you are an Indian!
 I think India should be more famous for its love of Parle-G biscuits.
 Parle-G is a synonym for a biscuit or a general term here.
 I mean, Indians can kill or die for its “Chai & Biscuit”, and this is no exaggeration.😅😅

 Hence you can guess our obsession with biscuits to have with tea.
-And therefore, there will be no shortage of different biscuits recipes for us.
+And therefore, there will be no shortage of different biscuit recipes for us.
 One such recipe is salted biscuits.

 Now I know the look of this biscuit is quite simple.
 Don’t judge a book by its cover!
 It may not look appealing enough to grab immediately.
 But I promise you will love them with chai.☕️☕️